allinbits/AiB-ATONE-Delegation-Program/README.md

 - Validators not actively participating in future AtomOne testnets.

-- Restricted Persons:

-  - Any natural person or legal entity who (i) resides, (ii) is located, (iii) is incorporated, or (iv) has a registered office, in the United States of America or in any Restricted Territory (as defined below).
+- Restricted Persons are any natural person or legal entity who (i) resides, (ii) is located, (iii) is incorporated, or (iv) has a registered office in any Restricted Territory (as defined below).

-  - Restricted Territories: Including, but not limited to, Afghanistan, Algeria, Angola, Bangladesh, Barbados, Belarus, Bulgaria, Burkina Faso, Burma (Myanmar), Cameroon, Central African Republic, China, Congo (Democratic Republic), Crimea Region of Ukraine, Cuba, Egypt, Ethiopia, Gibraltar, Haiti, Iran, Iraq, Jamaica, Lebanon, Libya, Mali, Morocco, Mozambique, Nepal, Nigeria, Non-EU Western Balkans (Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, North Macedonia, Albania), North Korea, Pakistan, Philippines, Russia/Ukraine, Senegal, Somalia, South Africa, South Sudan, Syria, Tanzania, Turkey (Turkiye), Tunisia, Uganda, United Arab Emirates, United States, Venezuela, Vietnam, West Bank, Yemen, and Zimbabwe or any jurisdictions where the use of AtomOne's services would be illegal, prohibited, restricted, or unauthorized in whole or in part under applicable laws, regulations, or rules.
-This also includes any state, country, or region subject to sanctions enforced by the United States, such as the Specially Designated Nationals and Blocked Persons List ("SDN List") and Consolidated Sanctions List ("Non-SDN Lists"), the United Kingdom, the European Union, or jurisdictions under OFAC sanctions, FATF Black or Grey Lists, or other equivalent international sanctions (collectively, "Restricted Territories").
+  - Restricted Territories: Including, but not limited to, Afghanistan, Algeria,, Bangladesh, Belarus, Central African Republic, Congo (Democratic Republic), Cuba, Egypt, Haiti, Iran, Iraq, Lebanon, Libya, Morocco, Mozambique, Myanmar (Burma), Nepal, Nigeria, North Korea, Pakistan, Russia Senegal, Somalia, South Africa, South Sudan, Syria, Tanzania, Tunisia, Uganda, Venezuela, Yemen, and Zimbabwe or any jurisdictions where the use of AtomOne’s services would be illegal, prohibited, restricted, or unauthorized in whole or in part under applicable laws, regulations, or rules.

+  - Restricted Territories also include any state, country, or region subject to sanctions enforced by the United States, such as the Specially Designated Nationals and Blocked Persons List (“SDN List”) and Consolidated Sanctions List (“Non-SDN Lists”), the United Kingdom, the European Union, or jurisdictions under OFAC sanctions, FATF Black List, FATF Grey List (where increased AML monitoring may be required), or other equivalent international sanctions (collectively, “Restricted Territories”).

+  - This list is subject to period review and may be updated from time to time to reflect changes in applicable laws, regulations, or international sanctions.
+Please check this list regularly to stay current with the most up-to-date restrictions.

 - Please be aware that if your application to the ATONE Delegation Program is approved, you will be required to complete a KYC process before the delegation can be finalized.
 Full details and instructions regarding the KYC process will be provided as part of the program onboarding process.